Zeioth/zeioth-meta/README.md

 * Pipy packages
 * Npm packages
 * Startups y subproyectos de estas.
 Experiencia y roles.
+* Also, count how many issues and PR you have reported in total.

 ## TODO:

-* Copy here the same of all your repositories.
+* ✅ Copy here the same of all your repositories.
 * Delete what is not relevant.
 * Add descriptions and photos.